 When You Are Extra Histamine Sensitive

-If you are EXTRA SENSITIVE: you may find you need fresher eggs, but for most people supermarket fresh eggs are well tolerated.
+If you are EXTRA SENSITIVE: you may find you need fresher eggs, but for most people fresh supermarket eggs are well tolerated.

 Eggs and HISTAMINE Sensitivity

 If you suspect eggs are sometimes an issue and sometimes ok, chances are you will be FINE with eggs in the diet as long as they are fresh.
+Most people who have hostamine or amine sensitivity end up toleratng eggs when the eggs are fresh and the overall load of histamines and amines are reduced in the diet.

 Don't assume you are super sensitive to begin with, try always having supermarket fresh eggs a long way from the expiry date.

-Give eggs a go, unless your symtopms are serious and consistent.
+Give fresh eggs a go, unless your symtopms are serious and consistent.
 In this case, talk to your doctor to see if you should check for IgE allergies.

 REFERENCES